LearnersGuild/partners/Operating-Model/GTD/Daily-weekly-monthly-annual-reviews.md

 ###Daily:
 - **When**: Once in the morning and another in the evening
 - **Length**: 5-10 minutes
-- **Purpose**: Clarify what's being done today and prepare to move forward with work.
+- **Purpose**: Clarify what's being done today and prepare to move forward with work
 - **Tasks**:
     - What tasks are in upcoming and will be moved to today?
     - Look at calendar and think: Am I blocking off the time I need?